An Indian student’s guide to studying in Australia

 Australians are one of the friendliest people in the world who are independent and believe in gender equality.
 They also have a terrific sense of humor and love sports.
 You will also rub shoulders with people from different countries like New Zealand, China, Malaysia, Philippines etc.

-Australia offers two years of post-study work permit for international students after the completion of 2 years of full time studies and successful completion of their course work.
+Australia offers two years of post-study work permit for international students after the completion of 2 years of full time studies and successful completion of their course work/ research degrees.
+The employability ratio of international students graduating from Australian Universities is very high.

 The Education Services for Overseas Students (ESOS) Act 2000, the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (National Code) are bodies that provide nationally-consistent standards for education providers and training for international students.
 So, as an international student on a student visa, it is important that you are studying in an institution and pursuing a course that is registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
 CRICOS registration guarantees that the course and the institution at which a student will study meets the high standards expected by international students.